j-o-e-y/unhashed/articles/what-is-blockchain_03-16-18/what-is-blockchain.md

 ## Summary

-There is no doubt that the invention of blockchains was profound.
-They solved a fundamental trust issue on the internet in an elegant and secure way.
-However, blockchains are not a solution easily adapted to most industries as they do have scaling and efficiency shortcomings.
+There is no doubt that the concept of using a blockchain for Bitcoin was profound.
+Without it no cryptocurrency could exist as we know them today.
+Blockchains actually did more than this though, they solved a crucial trust issue in an elegant and secure way.
+There's no doubt we have yet to see all the possible applications.
+However, blockchains are still young and have some problems to overcome.

-Keep in mind, the first email was sent in 1971 between two universities using computers the size of an entire room.
+In only their 9th year of existence, I see similarities between blockchains and early email.
+The first email was sent in 1971 between two universities using computers the size of an entire room.
 36 years later the first iPhone was released, bringing email to millions of new users over night.

-Blockchains are still young and technology is moving at an incredible pace.
-It will definitely be exciting to see how this technology matures over the next years.
+Most people didn't even have an email address before 2008, 10 years later it's nearly impossible to find someone without one.
+Just taking a look at the multitude of cryptocurrencies and tokens all using blockchains for something unique.
+You can see it won't be long before blockchains have their iPhone moment the way email did 10 years ago.